meroxdotdev/meroxdotdev.github.io/_posts/2024-03-06-kubernetes-media-server.md

 For our media server applications to communicate efficiently within the Kubernetes cluster without exposing them directly to the external network, we utilize ClusterIP services.

-Create `app-service.yaml` for each app:
+Create `app-service.yaml` for each application:

 ```yaml
 apiVersion: v1